Regarding Oral Appliances for Sleep Apnea/Sleep-Related Bruxism…

-There are important considerations before committing to an oral appliance for treating sleep apnea.
+There are important considerations before committing to an oral appliance for treating sleep apnea or sleep-related bruxism.

 - Your teeth must be in good repair, no cavities or broken surfaces

 - If you have old fillings that may need replacing in the near future, do so, before you get your appliance to ensure a proper fit

 - If you have active periodontal (gum) disease, this should be treated or at least stabilized before starting this treatment